kellyj9/activities-for-wellness/README.md

 - Add an Activity
   - Upon clicking a link to Add an Activity, the user is directed to a page where they can create their own new activity for that dimension.
-  -  A generic list of Sample Activities for a selected dimension is displayed to the user on the Add Activity page to offer suggestions about activities that would be applicable for the selected dimension.
+  -  A generic list of Sample Activities for a selected dimension is displayed to the user on the Add an Activity page to offer suggestions about activities that would be applicable for the selected dimension.

 - Delete an Activity
-  - The user is able to delete their activity by clicking the associated Delete link in the list of their activities.
+  - The user is able to Delete their activity by clicking the associated Delete link in their List of Activities.

+- Edit an Activity
+  - The user is able to Edit the description of their activity by clicking the associated Edit link in their List of Activities.
+A form to edit the activity description is then displayed.

 ## Technologies Used: